-The Lord will guide you always; he will satisfy your needs in
+The Lord will guide you continually; and satisfy your needs in

-like a well-watered garden, like a spring whose waters never fail.
+parched places, and make your bones strong ; and you shall be like a watered garden, like a spring of water, whose waters never fail.

 The purpose of the Labyrinth Ministry Team is to maintain and promote use of our labyrinth, A Place Of Grace.
 We also accept special prayer requests.
-Our current team includes: Peggy & Dennis Buckless, Sharon Carletti, Nancy Fox, Cathy Jacobs, Gina McCall, Claire Miller, Betty Murphy, and Lisa Duerling, Chair.
+Our current team includes: Peggy & Dennis Buckless, Sharon Carletti, Nancy Fox, Jimalee Mehan, Claire Miller, Scott Wenneson , and Lisa Duerling, Chair.
+Our adjunct team includes: Larry Addison, Scott Becker, Bob Berner, Rosalie Coffman, Keith Duerling, Vickie Jasinski, and Archie Saby.
 If, after reading through the below information, you are interested in becoming a part of this ministry, please contact Lisa Duerling at 410.615.8640, or speak to any team member at church.
 We welcome you and your ideas and suggestions and we encourage you, your family and friends to take advantage of this beautiful space; after all it is right in our own backyard!
-On behalf of Pastor Lesley M. Radius and the Labyrinth Ministry Team, we welcome you to come, see, walk, and find peace!
+On behalf of Interim Pastor John Spangler and the Labyrinth Ministry Team, we welcome you to come, see, walk, and find peace!

 Help & Donations are Always Welcomed!